Meeting-Baas/sdk-generator/README.md

 Official SDK for interacting with the [Meeting BaaS](https://meetingbaas.com) API - The unified API for Google Meet, Zoom, and Microsoft Teams.

+> **Note**: This package is automatically generated from the Meeting BaaS OpenAPI specification.
+For development and contribution guidelines, see [DEVELOPMENT.md](./DEVELOPMENT.md).

 ## Features

 - **BaaS API Client**: Strongly typed functions for interacting with the Meeting BaaS API
 - **Bot Management**: Create, join, and manage meeting bots across platforms
 - **Calendar Integration**: Connect calendars and automatically schedule meeting recordings
-- **Complete API Coverage**: Access to all 13 endpoints of the Meeting BaaS API
+- **Complete API Coverage**: Access to all Meeting BaaS API endpoints
 - **TypeScript Support**: Full TypeScript definitions for all APIs
 - **MPC Tool Registration**: Simple way to register client tools with an MPC server
 - **CLI Interface**: Command-line tools for common operations
-- **Automatic MPC Tool Generation**: Generate MPC tools from SDK methods
+- **Automatic MPC Tool Generation**: Pre-generated MPC tools for all SDK methods
-- **Combined Package Mode**: Special bundle for MPC server installations with pre-generated tools
+- **Combined Package Mode**: Special bundle for MPC server installations

 ## Installation